Blazor Tailwind Templates

 }

-When Request or Response DTOs changes during development, the client DTOs need to be regenerated using a command like x csharp
+When Request or Response DTOs changes during development, the client DTOs need to be regenerated using a command like x csharp.

-Blazor WASM Example
+Blazor Example

-Developing your Blazor WASM UI however, you just change your shared request/response DTO in the shared ServiceModel
+Developing your Blazor UI however, you just change your shared request/response DTO in the shared ServiceModel project, and both your client and server compile against the same request/response DTO classes.
+This eliminates the need for any additional step.

-project, we still have:
+In the ServiceModel project, we still have:

 [Route("/hello/{Name}")]